agiledev-students-fall2022/final-project-team-rotten-classes/UX-DESIGN.md

 <img src="https://github.com/agiledev-students-fall2022/final-project-team-rotten-classes/blob/master/ux-design/Review%2BRating%2BDetail.png" width="800">

 #### ADD A REVIEW Screen

+Displays a pop-box box when clicked on the '+' button to submit the class review and rating.

 <img src="https://github.com/agiledev-students-fall2022/final-project-team-rotten-classes/blob/master/ux-design/Post.png" width="300">

 #### FAVORITES / BOOKMARK Screen - Contains list of classes that the user has shortlisted